Das-Boot/eason/README.md

 Fine-tuning **E**RNIE for Chest **A**bnormal Imaging **S**igns Extracti**ON**
 - [Zhaoning Li](lizhn7@mail2.sysu.edu.cn), [Jiangtao Ren](issrjt@mail.sysu.edu.cn)
 - School of Data and Computer Science, Guangdong Province Key Lab of Computational Science, Sun Yat-Sen University, Guangzhou, Guangdong 510006, PR China
+- We release the code and terminology to the research community for further research

 ## Highlights
 - Fine-tuning the pretrained language model alleviates the problem of data insuﬃciency